Should I Do Incline Bench Press Before Flat? (4 Helpful Tips)

 This will also give you a good idea of progression with both exercises, regardless of when you choose to do them within your workout.

-3. Why Do Two Pressing Movements in the Same Workout?
+Why Perform Two Similar Pressing Movements in the Same Workout?

 Something else to consider is whether you should be doing two main pressing movements in the same workout.